Selene310187/Bond-of-Friendship/README.md

 ### Lesser Power 1: Bond of Friendship (the Actor Manager)
 Used for managing features and actors (i.e. followers and all types of commanded actors such as summons or reanimated minions).

-- **Automatic Calm:** A passive ability that automatically stops any hostility due to friendly fire towards other actors who possess this ability and the player.
+- **Automatic Calm:** A passive ability that automatically stops any hostility due to friendly fire towards other actors who possess this ability, as well as the player.
+All of your follower's summons automatically receive the ability (requires **Papyrus Extender**).
 - **Friendly Hits:** This option toggles whether the actor ignores friendly fire or reacts to it.
 - **Knockout Prevention:** Grants a passive ability that automatically triggers when the actor's health drops below 40% to protect them from being knocked out.
 - **Edit Stats:** Customize the actor's attributes, including health, stamina, magicka, combat/magic/stealth skills, and resistances.
-(Only available in the single-actor version of this power.
-Requires UIExtensions.)
+(Only available in the single-actor version of this power. **Requires UIExtensions**.)
 - **Mortality:** Change whether the actor is essential (immortal) or can be killed in combat.
 - **Quick Menu:** Replaces the actor's default activation with the "Bond of Friendship - Requests" menu.
 While active, normal dialogue options are suppressed, but you can still access them via the custom "Talk" command.
 - **Teammate:** Toggles the actor's teammate status, ensuring they draw their weapon and sneak in sync with the player.